 The role of the program coordinators is to provide students with assistance in navigating their degree program requirements and to orchestrate day-to-day program administration.
 They are the primary point of contact between students and the department.
 Current program coordinators are listed on the Administration page for each academic department:

 Academic advisors are faculty members assigned to students to assist them in meeting the requirements of their degree programs.
-Advisor assignments for new students are posted outside the students’ respective program offices during the orientation week.
 If you don’t know or wish to change who your advisor is, speak with your program coordinator.

-Laura Snowdon and John Aslanian are available to discuss any concerns or difficulties a student has while at the GSD.
-Both have a wealth of knowledge about the school and the area, and are here to help guide you toward healthy choices and positive outcomes.
-Stop by Gund 422 or send them an email to set up an appointment.
+Laura Snowdon is available to discuss any concerns or difficulties a student has while at the GSD.
+She has a wealth of knowledge about the school and the area, and is here to help guide you toward healthy choices and positive outcomes.
+Stop by Gund 422 or send her an email to set up an appointment.